 Please scroll down to below recipe card for exact measurements.

-- Kimchi: for best taste, buy well-fermented kimchi.
-The cabbage should be mostly reddish, tender and less white and less sturdy.
-But most store-bought kimchi is already well-fermented and also look for ones with lots of kimchi juice at the base of the package.
+- Kimchi: buy well-fermented kimchi for best taste.
+The cabbage should be reddish and less white, tender, and sour tasting.
+Most store-bought kimchi is already well-fermented.
+Also get the ones with lots of kimchi juice at the base of the package.

-- Anchovy stock: you can use homemade anchovy stock or for ease, I recommend using 1 anchovy tablet combined with 1.5 cups cold water per serving.
-Or substitute with instant dashi or chicken stock as a last resort.
+- Anchovy Stock: homemade anchovy stock or use 1 anchovy tablet dissolved in 1.5 cups hot boiling water.
+Or substitute with instant dashi stock or chicken stock as a last resort.

 - Onion

-- Kimchi Juice: from the kimchi jar or packaging.
-I recommend purchasing the kimchi sold in large jars or packages so you can get more kimchi juice.
+- Kimchi Brine: the juice from the kimchi packaging.
+I recommend purchasing the kimchi sold in large jars or packages for enough kimchi brine.

 - Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil with a high smoke point.
 Avoid olive oil that has a low smoke point.